flow-typed/flow-typed/README.md

 $ npm install -g flow-typed

 $ cd /path/to/my/project
+$ npm install
-$ flow-typed install -f 0.30 rxjs@5.0.0 # `-f 0.30` specifies the Flow version we're using for this project 'rxjs_v5.0.x.js' installed at /path/to/my/project/flow-typed/npm/rxjs_v5.0.xjs
+$ flow-typed install
+'rxjs_v5.0.x.js' installed at /path/to/my/project/flow-typed/npm/rxjs_v5.0.xjs
 ```

+**We recommend checking installed libdefs in to your project's version control.**

+Libdefs in flow-typed are tagged at both Flow and library version when they are
+installed, but libdefs themselves can improve over time.
+For example, they may
+have a bug or there may be an improvement to their accuracy or completeness.

+When a libdef is improved or updated in flow-*typed*, there's some chance that
+the change could introduce new Flow errors into your project.
+As good as it is
+to find new issues, **we also want to make sure that Flow errors in your project
+are consistent and predictable over time**.

+So if/when you wish to upgrade a libdef that you've already checked in to your
+project's version control, you can do so explicitly with the
+`flow-typed install --overwrite` command.

 ## Huh?

-When you start a project with Flow, **you might want to use some third-party
+When you start a project with Flow, **you likely want to use some third-party
 libraries that were *not* written with Flow**.
-Flow is usually able to work its
-way around this, but at the unfortunate cost of typing those third-party modules
+By default, Flow will just ignore
-as `any`.
-As a result, Flow can't give errors if you accidentally mis-use the
+these libraries **leaving them untyped**.
+As a result, Flow can't give errors if
-library (nor will it be able to auto-complete the library).
+you accidentally mis-use the library (nor will it be able to auto-complete the
+library).

 To address this, **Flow supports
 [library definitions](http://flowtype.org/docs/third-party.html)** which allow